KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `dependabot.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
 2. Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 3. Found 'require("request")' in file `authorization.js`: Replace it with built-in fetch.
+4. Found 'XMLHttpRequest' in file `jquery-1.10.1.min.js`: Replace it with built-in fetch.
-4. Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
+5. Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
-5. Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+6. Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-6. Found 'node-fetch' in file `SpotifyFetcher.js`: Replace it with built-in fetch.
+7. Found 'node-fetch' in file `SpotifyFetcher.js`: Replace it with built-in fetch.

 ## [MMM-OnThisDay by nkl-kst](https://github.com/nkl-kst/MMM-OnThisDay)